 Who sets group health insurance premiums?

-- Prescription – Prescription coverage may be offered separately from your company's main health insurance plan, or not at all.
+- Prescription: Coverage for prescriptions may be offered separately from your company's main health insurance plan, or not at all.
 In most cases, the more your prescription coverage pays for generic to highly specialized name brand medications, the higher the premium amount.

-Once you've assessed variables important to your group, including but not limited to those listed above, it’s time to choose a plan that meets your needs.
+Once you've assessed variables important to your group, including but not limited to those listed above, the next step is to choose a plan.

-The two most popular plan types are known as a Health Maintenance Organization (HMO), and a Preferred Provider Organization (PPO), but there are four main categories that affect what you pay for health insurance.
+The two most popular plan types are known as a Health Maintenance Organization (HMO), and a Preferred Provider Organization (PPO), but there are other categories that affect what you pay for health insurance.

-- Health Maintenance Organization (HMO): An HMO is a group health plan in which physicians and medical personnel can either work directly for the HMO or under contract to provide medical care to its members.
-Usually, a primary care provider must be chosen to provide and coordinate your care.
+- Health Maintenance Organization: An HMO is a group health plan in which physicians and medical personnel can either work directly for the HMO or under contract to provide medical care to its members.
+A primary care provider must be chosen to provide and coordinate your care.
 There is often an emphasis on disease prevention and participation in programs for better health.

 - Point of Service (POS): POS group insurance acts as a combination of an HMO and a PPO.
 You must usually use a primary care provider, but you can use other network health providers, when needed, without a referral.
 You may also use providers outside the network without a referral, but you will pay more.